matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 knocking user will be notified through existing flows (matching the behaviour of when an invite is recinded).

-TODO: Federation passing certain needed state events from the server that has the room to the server that's knocking.
-Can we filter the events sent over so that we can avoid the security issue with invites that we found earlier?
-(And then backport this filter to invites? :)

 ## Server-Server API
 Similarly to join and leave over federation, a ping-pong game with two new